Solar power in Italy: Solar PV market segmentation

-Building Integrated Photovoltaic systems (BIPV) accounted for 2,650 MW of capacity in 2014, these are solar cells integrated into the building itself such as construction materials, roof tiles and ceramic or glass facades.
-Building Applied Photovoltaic systems (BAPV) measure 7,125 MW and are regular solar cell systems that are generally installed on top of roofs.
-Ground mounted PV totalled 8,650 MW whilst Concentrator Photovoltaics (CPV) amounted to 30 MW which use lenses or curved mirrors to focus sunlight onto small, highly efficient, multi-junction (MJ) solar cells.
+Building integrated photovoltaic systems (BIPV) accounted for 2,650 MW of capacity in 2014.
+These are solar cells integrated into the building itself,such as construction materials, roof tiles and ceramic or glass facades.
+Building applied photovoltaic systems (BAPV) measured 7,125 MW, and are regular solar cell systems that are generally installed on top of roofs.
+Ground mounted PV totalled 8,650 MW, whilst concentrator photovoltaics (CPV) amounted to 30 MW; these use lenses or curved mirrors to focus sunlight onto small, highly efficient, multi-junction (MJ) solar cells.

-Residential Solar PV Capacity
+Residential solar PV capacity

-According to a report on behalf of the European Commission Italy had 2,640 MW of residential solar PV capacity with 709,000 residential solar PV prosumers in the country representing 2.7% of households as of 2015.
+According to a report on behalf of the European Commission, Italy had 2,640 MW of residential solar PV capacity with 709,000 residential solar PV prosumers in the country representing 2.7% of households as of 2015.
 The average size of residential solar PV systems is estimated to be 3.73 kW moving to 2030.
 The technical potential for residential solar PV in Italy is estimated at 24,867 MW.
-The payback time for residential Solar PV in Italy is 6 years as of 2015.
-Some of the advantages of small scale residential Solar include eliminating the need for extra land, keeping cost saving advantages in local communities and empowering households to become prosumers of renewable electricity and thus raising awareness of wasteful consumption habits and environmental issues through direct experience.
+The payback time for residential solar PV in Italy was six years as of 2015.
+Some of the advantages of small scale residential solar include eliminating the need for extra land, keeping cost saving advantages in local communities, and empowering households to become prosumers of renewable electricity, thus raising awareness of wasteful consumption habits and environmental issues through direct experience.